Makhnovshchina: Education and culture

 Meanwhile, the cultural section travelled with the Insurgent Army, publishing flyers and issues of The Voice of the Free Insurgent using a mobile printing press.
 When the Insurgent Army halted, the cultural section provided entertainment and organised conferences, where they advocated for free soviets.
 As part of their cultural activities, Makhnovist men and women staged daily amateur theatre shows, during which they dramatised the region's recent history and the story of the Insurgent Army.
 The theatre section itself had a number of units that specialised in different types of productions, whether musical, dramatic, operatic or satirical.
 The Cultural-Educational Section often used entertainment as a way to raise money for wounded insurgents, holding plays and Dutch auctions in a number of southern Ukrainian towns.
 Music also played an important role in the Makhnovshchina, with musical ensembles often accompanying meetings and the harmonica becoming a popular instrument among the insurgents.
 Makhnovist musicians played a number of original songs, including their own version of the popular folk song Yablochko, which depicted insurgents triumphing over the forces of Anton Denikin's White movement.

 Following the siege of Perekop and the renewal of Bolshevik attacks against the Makhnovshchina, the remains of the Makhnovist cultural and educational programs were finally destroyed.
 Bolshevik reforms to education included the scrapping of the final year of secondary education and the requirement that all teachers seek election.
 Political commissars and Bolshevik cells were established in all schools, in order to remove teachers that contradicted the party line.

-Urbanisation
+Population distribution

-While the territory of the Makhnovshchina was a predominantly rural, it also included a number of large cities, with the Insurgent Army capturing several following the Battle of Peregonovka.
+While the territory of the Makhnovshchina was a predominantly rural, it also included a number of cities, with the Insurgent Army capturing several following the Battle of Peregonovka.
 Its capital city was Nestor Makhno's relatively small hometown of Huliaipole, which was nicknamed "Makhnograd" by the Bolsheviks.